camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 of the email both in plain text and HTML format.
 This information can be used by the process for various workflows, such as prioritizing tasks, content analysis, and automated responses.

-#### Activation condition
+## Activation condition

-The optional **Activation condition** field allows you to specify a Friendly Enough Expression Language [FEEL](/components/modeler/feel/what-is-feel/) expression to control when the Email Inbound Connector should trigger a process instance.
+The optional **Activation condition** field allows you to specify a Friendly Enough Expression Language ([FEEL](/components/modeler/feel/what-is-feel/)) expression to control when this Connector should trigger a process instance.
 This condition acts as a filter, allowing the process to be initiated only when certain criteria are met by the incoming email.

 For example, the FEEL expression `=(response.subject = "urgent")` ensures that the process is only triggered if the subject of the incoming email matches "urgent".
 If this field is left blank, the process is triggered for every email received by the connector.

-#### Correlation
+## Correlation

 The **Correlation** section allows you to configure the message correlation parameters.

-##### Correlation key
+### Correlation key

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
 This corresponds to the **Correlation key** property of a regular **message intermediate catch event**.